dshieble/dshieble.github.io/_posts/2016-10-15-halting-problem.md

 If you liked this post, then you'll probably love [this book](http://www.cin.ufpe.br/~jjss/Introcuction%20to%20Theory%20of%20computation%20by%20Micheal%20Sipser%20Ist%20Ed..pdf).
 It's an excellent resource that's packed with examples and manages to effectively break down and explain some mind-bogglingly complex topics.

 Also, stay tuned!
-I'll have some more posts about computation theory coming soon.
+Part 2 is coming soon!